 District Title IX Coordinators Office 9364 State Route 45 Lisbon, OH 44432 330-424-9561 Sue Allison, Guidance Administrator ext.
 118 Curt Kaiser, Principal of Academics/Special Education ext.
 117 operation.
-This includes any plagiarism, falsification of excuses, dismissal/absence, tardy, data, grades, dates, addresses or school information, etc. DISCIPLINARY ACTION: May range from Saturday School to expulsion depending on the severity of the offense.
+This includes any plagiarism, falsification of excuses, dismissal/absence, tardy, data, grades, dates, addresses or school information, etc.

-19. FALSIFICATION OF SIGNATURES: A student shall not engage in or be party to the written or verbal falsification of information (parent/guardian, school official, or any other person) on any verbal communication directed to the school or within the school approval.
-School provided breakfast is permitted down the hall for students who arrive to school on time.
+19. FALSIFICATION OF SIGNATURES: A student shall not engage in or be party to the written or verbal falsification of information (parent/guardian, school official, or any other person) on any verbal communication directed to the school or within the school